notional-labs/notional/Readme.md

 # System Requirements

 ### Single Node
-* A raspberry pi 4 with SOS should do.
+* A raspberry pi 4 will allow you to relay between two state synced chains.

 ### Somewhere between single and many
 * Hardware between rpi and the omni configuration